filipelsilva/dotfiles/README.md

 These are my dotfiles.
 You could use them to inspire yourself, and make your own!

-From flashier environments to almost greyscale ones, I've tried a lot of different styles :)

 The commits are more sporadic on the public version, as I started the private version way earlier, and might still be trying out new things over there.

 There are two sections:

 ## 1. Dotfiles (*per se*)

 These consist of configurations for the following:

 * Alacritty
 * (Neo)Vim
 * Tmux